5.0 Google Reviews

 Why Outdoor Shades Make Sense in Florida

 The physics are simple: it is far easier to stop the sun outside the opening than to fight the heat once it is inside.
 An exterior solar screen intercepts most of the sun’s energy before it hits the glass or the screen enclosure, so the lanai stays tolerable and the rooms behind it stay cooler and cheaper to cool.
-Add privacy and wind management, and an outdoor shade does several jobs a curtain never could.
+Add privacy and wind management, and an outdoor shade does several jobs a custom cornice or valance never could.

 Stops heat at the source: Exterior solar screens block the sun before it reaches the glass, keeping the lanai usable and adjacent rooms cooler.